jeromebrule/jerome-brule-ecc-dssb-IS24-code-challenge/README.md

 ### Register new admin user with postman.

 Once the app is running and users registered, use those users to login and test the users stories.
+P.S: Do not change the users name please, has I'm using those for testing the use stories.
 Open [http://localhost:3000/api/auth/signin](http://localhost:3000/api/auth/signin)

 ```